mrabiabrn/mrabiabrn.github.io/_pages/about.md

 I am Master's Student working on computer vision at [Koç University](https://www.ku.edu.tr/en/).
 I obtained my Bachelor's degree at Computer Engineering from [Boğaziçi University](https://bogazici.edu.tr/en-US/Index).

+I am a Master’s student at [Koç University](https://www.ku.edu.tr/en/), working on computer vision.
+I am also a research fellow at the Koç Üniversitesi & İş Bankası Artificial Intelligence Center ([KUIS AI](https://ai.ku.edu.tr/)), under the supervision of [Dr. Fatma Güney](https://mysite.ku.edu.tr/fguney/).

+I earned my Bachelor’s degree in Computer Engineering from [Boğaziçi University](https://bogazici.edu.tr/en-US/Index).

+My research experience includes perception and representation learning for autonomous driving, with a focus on Bird's Eye View (BEV) perception models.
+Recently, I have been interested in utilizing generative models to improve the generalizability of perception models.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.